verbal-autopsy-software/pyCrossVA2022/Readme.rst

 This package is a fleshed out prototype of the framework MTIRE is proposing for the open source CrossVA project going forward.
-This is an alpha version (as of April 26, 2019) intended to demonstrate full concept and flexibility.
+This is an alpha version (as of November, 2021) intended to demonstrate full concept and flexibility.